 RAF Kenley suffered its worst attack on 18 August when buildings and aircraft were destroyed, nine airmen were killed and eight others wounded.
 The surviving protective emplacements for its fighter aircraft are scheduled monuments and have recently been conserved.

-During the late 1930s the organisation of RAF Fighter Command was radically restructured to create the world’s first integrated air defence system that was key to the success of the RAF in the Battle.
+During the late 1930s, the organisation of RAF Fighter Command was radically restructured to create the world’s first integrated air defence system which was key to the success of the RAF in the Battle.

-The scheme drew on lessons learnt from the First World War with anti-aircraft guns, searchlights and barrage balloons positioned to defend key areas.
-Intelligence about enemy raids was gathered by the new technology of coastal early warning radar stations and diligence of visual observers in the countryside and towns.
+The scheme drew on lessons learnt from the First World War, with anti-aircraft guns, searchlights, and barrage balloons positioned to defend key areas.
+Intelligence about enemy raids was gathered by the new technology of coastal early warning radar stations and the diligence of visual observers in the countryside and towns.

-In the Operations Room Air Chief Marshal Sir Hugh Dowding was able to monitor and control air operations across the whole country.
-Just before the battle started these operations were moved to an underground bunker in priory’s grounds.
+In the Operations Room, Air Chief Marshal Sir Hugh Dowding was able to monitor and control air operations across the whole country.
+Just before the battle started, these operations were moved to an underground bunker in the Priory’s grounds.

-RAF Uxbridge was the headquarters of 11 Group which covered south eastern England and bore the brunt of responsibility for co-ordinating of the RAF’s response to German attacks.
+RAF Uxbridge was the headquarters of 11 Group, which covered south-eastern England and bore the brunt of responsibility for co-ordinating the RAF’s response to German attacks.

-Its proximity to London attracted many high profile visitors including the King and Queen, the current queen’s parents, and Winston Churchill.
-When he visited on 15 September he remarked that ‘all of the bulbs glowed red’ on the squadron state boards indicating that all 11 Group squadrons were engaged in the Battle.
-The bunker is listed Grade I and open as a museum.
+Its proximity to London attracted many high-profile visitors including the King and Queen, the current queen’s parents, and Winston Churchill.
+When the latter visited on 15 September, he remarked that ‘all of the bulbs glowed red’ on the squadron state boards, indicating that all 11 Group squadrons were engaged in the Battle.
+The bunker is listed Grade I and is open as a museum.

-From early September a change in German tactics shifted their effort to delivering a ‘final blow’ in anticipation that the destruction caused to London might force Britain to sue for peace.
-The capital’s civilian population was in the frontline.
+From early September, a change in German tactics shifted their effort to delivering a ‘final blow’ in anticipation that the destruction caused to London might force Britain to sue for peace.
+The capital’s civilian population was on the frontline.

-A standby facility, codenamed PADDOCK was also built at Dollis Hill in northwest London, but was disliked by Churchill and only used on handful of occasions.
+A standby facility, codenamed PADDOCK, was also built at Dollis Hill in northwest London.
+It was disliked by Churchill and only used on a handful of occasions.